folio-org/stripes-components/lib/Pagination/readme.md

 # Pagination
 The Pagination component is used for nagivation between pages of a list of results.

-We use [react-paginate](https://github.com/AdeleD/react-paginate) under the hood, more detail can be found at their we expose their API along with a few useful props.
+We use [react-paginate](https://github.com/AdeleD/react-paginate) under the hood, more detail can be found in their documentation.
+We expose their API along with a few useful props.

 ## Basic Usage